By Stephanie Campisi

 When you go neutral, you take gender out of it, opening up opportunities for universal comfort, fit and performance.
 You find commonalities with everyone around you.
 And you can self-invent yourself, unburdened and unconstricted by societal expectations where a binary aesthetic = personal identity.

 Because let’s face it - selecting from column A or B doesn’t exactly encapsulate the complex, rich people we are, or how we identify from day to day.

 It’s your body.
 So dress it in underwear that’s authentically you.

 When your choice of underwear stops reflecting the fulfillment of someone else’s desire and starts being about the person wearing it, it paves the way for an authentic performance of self.

 Underwear is the first thing you put on in the morning.
 And it’s the last thing you take off at night.
 The underwear that you choose shapes your day – and who it’s lived for.
-When you go neutral, you’re choosing a comfortable pair of underwear over societal expectations.
+When you go neutral, you’re choosing a comfortable pair of underwear, or comfortable bralette, over societal expectations.

 You’re choosing comfort in who you are – and true self-expression that’s not about conforming to what’s expected.
+It's about having a choice of color tone for what makes nude underwear.
 It’s about being who you were born to be.
 And we think that’s pretty great.

 We want to hear your stories!
 Tell us what makes you feel like your most authentic self or what challenges you’ve faced in the comments below.